aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 You must have an existing [API Gateway Proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html){target="_blank"} or [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html){target="_blank"} configured to invoke your Lambda function.
 There is no additional permissions or dependencies required to use this utility.

-This is the sample infrastructure we are using for the initial examples in this section.
+This is the sample infrastructure for API Gateway we are using for the examples in this documentation.

 === "template.yml"